franciscovillaescusa/CAMELS/docs/source/data_access.rst

 Data Access
 ***********

-CAMELS data is stored at the Rusty cluster of the Flatiron Institute in New York City and its data can be accessed through six different ways:
+CAMELS data is stored at the Rusty cluster of the Flatiron Institute in New York City and its data can be accessed in different ways:

 Binder